Hurricanes (rugby union): Region

 The team represents the Poverty Bay, Hawke's Bay, Wanganui, Manawatu, Wairarapa-Bush, Horowhenua-Kapiti and Wellington unions.
 In 2013, Taranaki severed its ties with the club, signing its allegiance to the in the hope of attracting Chiefs home matches to New Plymouth.
 On 7 February 2025, the announced that also East Coast had changed its provincial affiliation from the Hurricanes to the Chiefs.

 Ownership and Finances

 In 2012, it was announced that a new company, Hurricanes Investment Ltd Partnership, had purchased a licence from the NZRU to operate the club.

 While the NZRU retains ownership of the team, as well as control of the contracts of the players and head coach, the licensee is responsible for overseeing day-to-day operations.
 Hurricanes Investment Ltd Partnership is a joint venture between the Wellington Rugby Football Union owning 50 per cent of shares with the remaining 50 per cent held by a consortium of private investors, led by noted economist and author Gareth Morgan.
 In July 2013, it was announced that the Horowhenua-Kapiti Rugby Football Union had purchased a 3 per cent stake in the company Hurricanes' Investment Ltd Partnership, with $100,000 contributed towards the company.

+On 8 December 2025, it was announced that a joint venture of NZ Sport Investment (NZSI) between Property Developer Malcolm Gillies and Porirua's Summit Capital had purchased the 50% share that Wellington Rugby Football Union had in the franchise.
+NZR had also supplied both the Hurricanes and WRFU with a small temporary investment loan as have had done previously with other clubs.
+Other already existing investors are believed to still have had shares in the franchise.